 - Basics: I always find the best basics at either Free People or Abercrombie.
 You can also shop my favorite amazon basics here.

 Thank you for reading my “A First Timers Travel Guide to Visiting Seattle” I hope it gave you insight into planning your trip and if you have any questions be sure to comment below!
-For more of my travel guides head here.
+Check out more of my USA travel guides.

 pin this post for later